The First Step – Be Active

 Nausea or lack of appetite

 Your cardiologist may order a few blood tests to check for the signs of heart disease that can affect your heart.
 Blood tests measure electrolytes, some proteins, and biomarkers.

-One such blood test to detect heart failure include N-terminal pro-B-type natriuretic peptide (NT-proBNP).
+One such blood test to detect heart failure includes N-terminal pro-B-type natriuretic peptide (NT-proBNP).

 X-ray of the Chest

 This is helpful to see how well are your lungs working.
-This will also help your cardiologist to rule out any conditions of the lungs other than heart could be causing the signs and symptoms.
+This will also help your cardiologist to rule out any conditions of the lungs other than the heart that could be causing the signs and symptoms.